AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 	Screenshot of the Facial Expression Database Classifier program.
 </p>

 Description available in english and italian below.
-The license is at the bottom of the page.
+License is at the bottom of page.

 ## English